CommodoreAlex/FPGA/intro_vhdl.md

 end process;
 ```

-In this example:

-- The `process` block is triggered on a clock signal `clk` and implements a flip-flop behavior where the output `Q` follows the input `D` on the rising edge of the clock.
+In this example the `process` block is triggered on a clock signal `clk` and implements a flip-flop behavior where the output `Q` follows the input `D` on the rising edge of the clock.

 ---